 The same solution, which is described for challenge 2, applies also in this challenge.
 Metadata Repository Services is a common solution for providing efficient discovery services in large amounts of information.
-EGI currently offers two alternative services that could aid the resolution of this challenge: the first is its Open Data Platform, which is a new service in EGI to support scientific communities in the dissemination and re-use of open, distributed research datasets and the second is EGI Application Database (AppdB ).
+EGI currently offers two alternative services that could aid the resolution of this challenge: the first is its Open Data Platform, which is a new service in EGI to support scientific communities in the dissemination and re-use of open, distributed research datasets and the second is EGI Application Database (AppDB ).